Updated: Oct 3

 Keep in mind, your project may have some tasks which are already at the lowest level and can have applied “duration, cost, and resource,” then this is also considered your work package.
 Below you can see how the fifth level is broken down for each example type. (i.e. “x.x.x.x”):

 The hope is you have all covered but there are always unpredictable events that occur and risks that can affect the WBS.
-This is why if there are any uncertainties in an activity, it should include some buffer in the scheduling for possible iterations.
+Therefore if there are any uncertainties in an activity, it should include some buffer in the scheduling for possible iterations.

 We hope you found this learning valuable to you.
-Subscribe for free so you do not miss out on upcoming articles.
+Subscribe for free so you do not miss upcoming articles.

 Want to read inspirational stories that make you think? go to our Anna & Dude series.